mariodavid/mariodavid.github.io/_drafts/2016-01-20-groovify-cuba-app-integrate-with-cuba.md

 // ...

-def 'When an order is placed, the the order placement sytem will get notified'() {
+def 'When an order is placed, the order placement sytem will get notified'() {

     given: 'a mocked order placement system'
     def orderPlacementServiceMock = Mock(OrderPlacementService)